formatjs/formatjs/website/docs/intl.md

 function defineMessage(messageDescriptor: MessageDescriptor): MessageDescriptor
 ```

-These functions is exported by the `@formatjs/intl` package and is simply a _hook_ for our CLI & babel/TS plugin to use when compiling default messages defined in JavaScript source files.
+These functions are exported by the `@formatjs/intl` package and are simply a _hook_ for our CLI & babel/TS plugin to use when compiling default messages defined in JavaScript source files.
 This function simply returns the Message Descriptor map object that's passed-in.

 ```ts
 import {defineMessages, defineMessage} from '@formatjs/intl'